Mrian07/Proyeksi/docs/release-notes/4-0-6/README.md

 ---

-# OpenProject 4.0.6 released
+# ProyeksiApp 4.0.6 released

-OpenProject 4.0.6 has been released which contains a bug fix for font problems on Windows 7.
+ProyeksiApp 4.0.6 has been released which contains a bug fix for font problems on Windows 7.

 Several users reported problems when displaying fonts in Windows 7.
 In some cases letters or entire words were not displayed.

-With OpenProject 4.0.6, a fix has been introduced which addresses this problem ([\#8753](https://community.openproject.org/work_packages/8753 "#8753")).
+With ProyeksiApp 4.0.6, a fix has been introduced which addresses this problem ([\#8753](https://community.openproject.org/work_packages/8753 "#8753")).